Adonis (poet): Beirut and Paris

 In 1956, Adonis fled Syria for Beirut, Lebanon.
 He joined a vibrant community of artists, writers, and exiles; Adonis settled abroad and has made his career largely in Lebanon and France, where in 1957 he cofounded the magazine Majallat Shiʿr ("Poetry Magazine").
 The magazine, though arguably the most influential Arab literary journal, met with strong criticism for its publication of experimental poetry.
 Majallat Shiʿr temporarily ceased publication in 1964, and Adonis did not rejoin the Shiʿr editors when they resumed publication in 1967.
 He wrote a manifesto dated 5 June 1967 which he published in Al Adab, a Lebanese magazine, and in Souffles, a Moroccan magazine.
-A French translation of his manifesto appeared in the French magazine Ésprit.
+A French translation of his manifesto appeared in the French magazine Esprit.

 In Lebanon, his intense Arab nationalist convictions found their outlet in the Beirut newspaper Lisan al-Hal and eventually in his founding of another literary periodical in 1968 titled Mawāqif, in which he again published experimental poetry.
 He was also one of the contributors to Lotus which was launched in 1968 and financed by Egypt and the Soviet Union.

 Adonis's poems continued to express his nationalistic views combined with his mystical outlook.
 With his use of Sufi terms (the technical meanings of which were implied rather than explicit), Adonis became a leading exponent of the Neo-Sufi trend in modern Arabic poetry, which took hold in the 1970s.

 Adonis received a scholarship to study in Paris from 1960–61.
 From 1970–85 he was professor of Arabic literature at the Lebanese University.
 In 1976, he was a visiting professor at the University of Damascus.
 In 1980, he emigrated to Paris to escape the Lebanese Civil War.
 In 1980–81, he was professor of Arabic in Paris.
 From 1970 to 1985 he taught Arabic literature at the Lebanese University; he also has taught at the University of Damascus, Sorbonne (Paris III), and, in the United States, at Georgetown and Princeton universities.
 In 1985, he moved with his wife and two daughters to Paris, which has remained their primary residence.

 While in Syria, Adonis helped edit the cultural supplement of the newspaper Al-Thawra, but pro-government writers clashed with his agenda and forced him to flee the country.